albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

   <figcaption>Example of GPX-derived data being loaded via map component</figcaption>
 </figure>

 For my blog, I check the blog post for the `routes` key, then import every GPX file reference and insert a component similar to the above.
+[See how it works on GitHub](<https://github.com/albertnis/albert.nz/blob/f0cf77fe327c37dff6bcdc2bf21364586650a815/src/routes/(main)/%5Bslug%5D/%2Bpage.ts>).

 ## Graceful degradation in the absence of JavaScript

-An early version of my site's GPX integration used lazy loading for the entire map group, consisting of elevation graph, metadata disaply and map.
+An early version of my site's GPX integration used lazy loading for the entire map group, consisting of elevation graph, metadata display and map.
 But it's always worth considering how much can be rendered without JavaScript present in the browser at all.
 In my case, I could easily pre-render or server-side-render the SVG elevation graph, as well as the metadata block.

 ```svelte
 <script lang="ts">